 - Shaving- Switch out blades when you begin to feel discomfort.
 Shave with the grain being mindful of repeat strokes since they have less lubrication.
 Always use shaving cream.
 Apply a repairing serum after shaving to help repair damaged skin.

 - Moisturize- Moisturize every morning with a cream that contains at least an SPF of 30 or more.
 Apply sunscreen regularly when outside, even if the sun isn’t out.
+A great friend of ours and a Richmond, VA dentist Dr. Brent Rusnak doesn’t go a single day without moisturizing.

 Skin and Overall Health